Frolic-chat/frolic-chat.github.io/wiki/development/dependencies.md

 * @types/webpack-env

-  This was added to resolve editor warnings using require.context in main.ts
+  This was added to resolve editor warnings using require.context in main.ts - but it's no longer necessary due to refactoring.